tarantool/tarantool/docker/README.md

 - `/var/lib/tarantool` contains operational data (snapshots, xlogs, etc.).

-- `/opt/tarantool` is the directory for Lua application code.
+- `/opt/tarantool` is the directory for the Lua application code.

 ### Convenience tools

 - `console` -- opens an administrative console to a running Tarantool instance.

-- `status` -- returns `running` output and zero status code if Tarantool has been initialized and is operating normally.
-Otherwise, returns `not running` output and non-zero status code.
+- `status` -- returns `running` output and zero status code if Tarantool has been initialized and operates normally.
+Otherwise, `status` returns the `not running` output and a non-zero status code.

-## How to use image
+## How to use an image

 ### Start a Tarantool instance